stat88/stat88.github.io/logistics_fa22.md

 ---
 layout: page
-title: Data 88S Course Information, Spring 2023
+title: Data 88S Course Information, Fall 2022
 ---

-**Shobhana Stoyanov**
+**Ani Adhikari and Shahzar Rizvi**

 Welcome to Data 88S!
 This page contains the nitty-gritty details of the class.
 Please read it carefully, and also read the companion page [about](http://stat88.org/about/) the class.

+Please check your email about **section time preferences** and turn in the form by the deadline.

 Enrolled and waitlisted students have been added to our **Ed** forum.
-Some start-of-term information has been posted on Ed.
+Section assignment information has been posted on Ed along with other start-of-term information.

 ## Community Standards ##
 Data 88S is an academic community; Ed is a formal, academic space.
 We must demonstrate appropriate respect, consideration, and compassion for others.
 Please be friendly and thoughtful; our community draws from a wide spectrum of valuable experiences.
 For further reading, please reference [Berkeley's Principles of Community](https://diversity.berkeley.edu/principles-community) and the [Berkeley Campus Code of Student Conduct](https://sa.berkeley.edu/sites/default/files/Code%20of%20Conduct_January%202016.pdf).